 Businesses – Year-End Tax Planning

-- 20% qualified business income deduction – For tax years beginning in 2018, taxpayers other than corporations may be entitled to a deduction of up to 20% of their qualified business income.
-If taxable income exceeds $315,000 for a married couple filing jointly, or $157,500 for all other taxpayers, the deduction may be limited based on whether the taxpayer is engaged in a service-type trade or business (such as law, accounting, health, or consulting), the amount of W-2 wages paid by the trade or business, and/or the unadjusted basis of qualified property (such as machinery and equipment) held by the trade or business.
-The limitations are phased in for joint filers with taxable income between $315,000 and $415,000 and for all other taxpayers with taxable income between $157,500 and $207,500.
+- 20% qualified business income deduction – Taxpayers other than corporations may be entitled to a deduction of up to 20% of their qualified business income.
+If taxable income exceeds $321,400 for a married couple filing jointly, or $160,725 for all other taxpayers, the deduction may be limited based on whether the taxpayer is engaged in a service-type trade or business (such as law, accounting, health, or consulting), the amount of W-2 wages paid by the trade or business, and/or the unadjusted basis of qualified property (such as machinery and equipment) held by the trade or business.
+The limitations are phased in for joint filers with taxable income between $321,400 and $4421,400 and for all other taxpayers with taxable income between $160,700 and $210,700.

-- Cash basis of accounting – More “small businesses” are able to use the cash (as opposed to accrual) method of accounting in 2018 and later years than were allowed to do so in earlier years.
+- Cash basis of accounting – More “small businesses” are able to use the cash (as opposed to accrual) method of accounting in 2019 and later years than were allowed to do so in earlier years.
 To qualify as a “small business” a taxpayer must, among other things, satisfy a gross receipts test.
-The gross-receipts test is satisfied if, during a three-year testing period, average annual gross receipts don’t exceed $25 million (the dollar amount used to be $5 million).
+The gross-receipts test is satisfied if, during a three-year testing period, average annual gross receipts don’t exceed $26 million.
 Cash method taxpayers may find it a lot easier to shift income, for example by holding off billings till next year or by accelerating expenses, for example, paying bills early or by making certain prepayments.

-- Expensing equipment purchases under Code Section 179 – In 2018, the expensing limit is $1,000,000, and the investment ceiling limit is $2,500,000.
-Most depreciable property (not buildings) and off-the-shelf computer software.
+- Expensing equipment purchases under Code Section 179 – In 2018, the expensing limit is $1,020,000, and the investment ceiling limit is $2,550,000.
+Most depreciable property (not buildings) and off-the-shelf computer software qualify.
 Expensing also is available for qualified improvement property (generally, any interior improvement to a building’s interior, but not for enlargement of a building, elevators or escalators, or the internal structural framework), for roofs, and for HVAC, fire protection, alarm, and security systems.
 Many small and medium sized businesses that make timely purchases will be able to currently deduct most if not all their outlays for machinery and equipment.
 The expensing deduction is not prorated for the time that the asset is in service during the year.
-Property acquired and placed in service in the last days of 2018, rather than at the beginning of 2019, can result in a full expensing deduction for 2018.
+Property acquired and placed in service in the last days of 2019, rather than at the beginning of 2020, can result in a full expensing deduction for 2019.

 - Filing due dates – Remember from last year that C corporation and partnership filing deadlines have been swapped.
 Partnership returns will be due March 15th, while C corporation returns are due on April 15th.